aclysma/imgui-inspect/README.md

 }
 ```

+### Advanced Customization

-Internally, this is implementing `InspectRenderDefault` for MyStruct.
+Internally, deriving Inspect implements `InspectRenderDefault` for MyStruct.
 But you can implement it manually if you need to do something custom.

 ```rust
 impl InspectRenderDefault<MyStruct> for MyStruct {